hwcrypto/hwcrypto.github.io/README.md

    * :) [being implemented](http://caniuse.com/#feat=u2f)
    * :( only authentication, and scoped credentials

-Some other initiatives with working code and standardisation efforst exist, that allow to bridge the gap between a website and a hardware token, by exposing a common "transport mechanism" to JavaScript:
+Some other initiatives with working code and standardisation efforts exist, that allow to bridge the gap between a website and a hardware token, by exposing a common "transport mechanism" to JavaScript:

  * [WebUSB](https://wicg.github.io/webusb/)
    * :&#124; low level USB access, would require to implement something like [CCID](https://en.wikipedia.org/wiki/CCID_(protocol)) by a JavaScript library, to talk APDU-s to a smart card token.
 Possible, but not very viable.
 Desktop-oriented.